JJ/granada-off/text/holy-not-a-week.md

 are thematic processions, as in "procession of all the Virgins that have Anguish in their name".
 I do not know if there is one planned in Granada, but they happen all over the place, in Madrid and Seville and in many other places.
-If they have any religious or lithurgic meaning other than being kind of a theme park for holy week geeks and tourists alike, I do not really know.
+If they have any religious or liturgical deep meaning other than being kind of a theme park for holy week geeks and tourists alike, I do not really know.

-By the beginning of the year there is also a street spectacle you might bump into in many places, the researsals for carrying the floats on shoulders.
+By the beginning of the year there is also a street spectacle you might bump into in many places, the rehearsals for carrying the floats on shoulders.
 The *costaleros* are the ones in charge of that, and you would think that it would be like, get there, walk when I tell you so, stop when I tell you so also.
 It is absolutely not like that.
 You have